Ivy-po/Exploring-Divs-and-Positioning/README.md

    1) Place the image inside the the 1st inner `<div>`.
    2) Place both the Heading and paragraph in the 2nd inner `<div>'.

-Since the outer <div> with the `class="ghost"` has the `display: flex` property, it displays elements horizontally.
+Since the outer `<div>` with the `class="ghost"` has the `display: flex` property, it displays elements horizontally.
 When we moved the image, heading and paragraph into the `<div>`s now there are only 2 children to be placed horizontally and the element inside the inner `<div>`s are stacked vertically.

+Now you can repeat the steps 2-6 for the Pinky, Inky and Clyde sections of the page.

+The final steps would be to add the correctly colored borders to each section.
+You can do this by simply adding the appropriate class to that div in the HTML document.
+For example the open `<div>` tag for Blinky would change from `<div class="ghost">` to `<div class="ghost blinky">`.
+This will apply the style rules for both classes to that element.
+Some extra margin rules may need to be added to ensure the borders don't overlap.

+Make sure all sections are similarly styled.
+Validate your code at https://validator.w3.org/#validate_by_input

+If you have extra time, try to:
+* Modify the background to be an image.
+* Experiment with the CSS ':hover' psuedo class.
+* Add a .gif of Pacman
+* Embed a video...